 The US Surgeon General has stated that no risk-free level of exposure to tobacco smoke exists, so NIOSH and OSHA must develop a standardized smoke-free policy template that can be adapted and implemented by home health agencies to protect their workers.
 Participants in this study identified the most hazards in the kitchen, followed by the bedroom and the bathroom.
 These locations were also the primary locations where studies reported injuries to home health aides.
 However, trip/slip/lift hazards were the most common hazard type reported in each room in the present study, except for throw rugs, which pose a hazard in every room; the specific types of risks differed (Polivka et al., 2015).

 Water and grease spills were described frequently on kitchen floors; tight spaces and missing bathroom equipment; clutter, tight spaces, and lifting hazards in the bedroom; electrical cords and oxygen tubing in the living room; and clutter in the hallway.
 Similar differences in the types of biohazards encountered in each room were identified (Polivka et al., 2015).

 Pet droppings were key biohazards in the kitchen and living room; human waste was commonly noted as bathroom and bedroom hazards (Polivka et al., 2015).
-The rooms in clients’ homes in which HHPs work varied by type of HHP and clients’ needs.
+The rooms in clients’ homes where HHPs work vary by type of HHP and clients’ needs.
 For example, nurses may not go into a client’s bedroom or kitchen if client care is provided in the living room (Polivka et al., 2015).

 By contrast, home health aides are often in all rooms if they provide cleaning, meal preparation, and personal care services.
-A key implication of these findings is that health care agencies should provide tailored training that addresses the different hazards HHC providers are likely to encounter by room, also taking into account HHC provider job descriptions and client needs (Polivka et al., 2015).
+A key implication of these findings is that healthcare agencies should provide tailored training that addresses the hazards HHC providers are likely to encounter by room, also considering HHC provider job descriptions and client needs (Polivka et al., 2015).